theelectricbrain/PySeidon/README.md

 * NetworkX: One can download NetworkX from [here](http://networkx.github.io/documentation/latest/install.html)
 * Pandas: One can download Pandas from [here](http://pandas.pydata.org/pandas-docs/stable/install.html)
 * Seaborn: One can download Seaborn from [here](http://web.stanford.edu/~mwaskom/software/seaborn/installing.html)
+* netCDF4: One can download netCDF4 from [here](https://pypi.python.org/pypi/netCDF4/0.8.2)
+* gdal: One can download gdal from [here](https://pypi.python.org/pypi/GDAL/)

 Installation:
 * Step 1a: Download PySeidon package, save it on your machine and Unzip